 The teenager glowered as he opened the door and hopped in.
 "What am I, a dog?"

 Fennick had been right in guessing that the shadow was a city.
 A damn good thing too, considering that if it wasn't, it would be Scion, and it if was a Scion, they'd both be dead.
-But one look at the burning piles of rubble and the craters in the streets, it was clear to both men that one had been here, and it was recently too.
+But one look at the burning piles of rubble and the craters in the streets and it was clear to both men that one had been here—recently too.

 "Poor whelps," murmured Fen as he surveyed the destruction around them.
 "If only we'd come earlier…"